Enterprise-CMCS/managed-care-review/docs/technical-design/code_coverage.md

 Next we copy the unit test reports into the same directory, and run `npx nyc merge` again.
 Then, as in our package.json, we generate the reports.

-These reports are then uploaded as artifacts (under the `Upload combined test coverage` key), which can be downloaded from the github action summary for the deployment.
+These reports are then uploaded as [workflow artifacts](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts) under `Upload combined test coverage`.
+This zip file can be downloaded from the github action summary for the `deploy` workflow (scroll to bottom of page).

 ### notes